 Project Title: Today's Date:

-Name/Contact Info: Due Date:
+Vame/Contact Info: -

 Who are we talking to?
 What is their mindset?
-Representative Champion ☐ Influencer☐ Community
+Representative Influencer

 What do we want them to know?

 What do they care about?

 What do we want them to do?

 What messages will motivate them to do it?

 How do we want them to feel?

-What larger truth are we revealing about UK through this commun ication?
+What larger truth are we revealing about UK through this comr munication?

 If they remember one thing, what should it be?

 Additional considerations:

 Written Tone Choosing specific traits of the UK brand to highlight will help you communicate with a consistent voice.
-Big-Hearted Human Life-Changing Vital Persistent Tenacious Proud Remarkable Checklist (for Marketing Does this align with Does the communi Is the benefit paid of Does it sound like we personality traits we our Wildly Possible location lead with a bra off with relevant attributes on the control of the brand language? and benefit? outes?
+Big-Hearted Human Life-Changing Vital Persistent Tenacious Proud Remarkable Checklist (for Marketing and Communications only) Does this align with our Wildly Possible brand language?
+Does the communication lead with a brand benefit?
+Is the benefit paid off with relevant attributes?
+Does it sound like what a person with our brand personality traits would say?